yaw277/slire/README.md

 Bulk version of `upsert` that performs insert-or-update operations on multiple entities in a single call.
 Each entity is processed independently with the same logic and options support as the single `upsert` function, including the same soft-delete filtering behavior, `includeSoftDeleted` option, and scope property validation.
 This provides better performance than multiple individual upsert calls while maintaining the same consistency guarantees and scope filtering behavior.

+This method is not all-or-nothing.
+Some entities may be inserted, some updated, and others may fail due to unique constraints or scope rules.
+For atomicity across entities, wrap the call in a transaction using `runTransaction`.

 ### delete

 `delete(id: string): Promise<void>`